EVAyo/social_push_tool/README.md

       // This fires another API to monitor comments and replies.
 It's not
       // recommended to enable this feature if you have a lot of accounts to
       // monitor or you will soon hit API rate limit.
+      // Default: false
       bilibiliFetchComments: true,

+      // Check bilibili account following.
+Disabled by default
+      // This fires another API to monitor account following.
+It's not
+      // recommended to enable this feature if you have a lot of accounts to
+      // monitor or you will soon hit API rate limit.
+      // Default: false
+      bilibiliFetchFollowing: true,

       // Douyin account ID
       douyinId: 'MS4wLjABAAAA5ZrIrbgva_HMeHuNn64goOD2XYnk4ItSypgRHlbSh1c',